xiiiz/CSCL-DTI/README.md

 transformers==3.4.0

-## Using
+## File description
-1. model.py: the construction of the neural network
+data_preprocess: Process the data to get the input of the model main.py: start file for model training model.py: the construction of the neural network

-2. data_preprocess: Process the data to get the input of the model
+## Usage
-3. main.py: start file for model training
+python main.py